100033398/Game-Selection/readme.md

 > Make sure git is installed if you want to use it

 Using ```git clone```:
+> If you don't have Git, [download it here](https://github.com/git-guides/install-git).
 ```
 git clone https://github.com/100033398/Game-Selection.git
 cd Game-Selection